-Bell peppers are widely grown in home gardens, in part because of their versatility in the kitchen and in part because of their productivity in the field once the plants are established.
+Bell peppers (Capsicum annuum) are widely grown in home gardens, in part because of their versatility in the kitchen and in part because of their productivity in the field once the plants are established.
 Getting established includes growing a substantial system of roots because peppers are heavy feeders.
-Under ideal conditions, a bell pepper plant's central taproot can grow to 3 feet or longer, but peppers can produce just as well with a web of lateral roots if necessary.
+Under ideal conditions, a bell pepper plant's central taproot can grow to 3 feet or longer, but peppers can produce just as well with a web of lateral roots.

 Methods of Growing Bell Peppers